mrdulin/resources/README.md

   - [earthquake.usgs.gov](https://earthquake.usgs.gov/fdsnws/event/1/)
   - [Premium weather API for Developers](https://www.worldweatheronline.com/developer/)
   - [Dribbble API](http://developer.dribbble.com/) - Build and integrate tools and applications to help members publish their design work on Dribbble.
+  - [TinyJPG Developer API](https://tinyjpg.com/developers) - Hook up your server to optimize all your JPEG and PNG images on the fly.

 - CDN